 Regarding Eric’s career questions, he has thoughts of pursuing a wide variety of non-musical arts and fields, though perhaps the best advice he’s been given comes from his piano teacher, “You should have a TV show.”
 At age 16 he couldn’t imagine such a feat.

-Now in his early twenties, Eric attends St. John’s College, Annapolis, MD, where he is a philosophy student, reapproaching music with new eyes opened to mathematics, science, history, metaphysics, linguistics, literature, and poetics.
-He expects to receive his BA degree in 2014.
+Now in his twenties, Eric attended St. John’s College, Annapolis, MD, in the Great Books program where he was a philosophy student, reapproaching music with new eyes opened to mathematics, science, history, metaphysics, linguistics, literature, and poetics.